kewalaka/passwords/README.md

 One problem with Option 3, is the importance placed on the keyfile.
 An alternative approach is to use TLS (aka "SSL") certificates, as explained by [David Wyatt's article](https://powershell.org/2014/02/01/revisited-powershell-and-encryption/).

-This is quite a complex example, that I combine this with guidance from Microsoft on [how to secure passwords in Powershell DSC](https://msdn.microsoft.com/en-us/powershell/dsc/securemof).
-Combining these approaches is purely optional - there is nothing to prevent you from creating your own certificates specficially for encrypting Powershell script secrets.

-In this case, and for SSL encyption generally, certificate encryption works by having a pair of keys
+Certificate encryption works by having a pair of keys
  - A "public" key, widely shared.
 Anyone can encrypt secrets with this.
  - A "private" key, not shared.
 Only the holder of the paired private key can decrypt secrets that have been encrypted by the public key.

+This is quite a complex example, that I combine this with guidance from Microsoft on [how to secure passwords in Powershell DSC](https://msdn.microsoft.com/en-us/powershell/dsc/securemof).
+Combining these approaches is purely optional - there is nothing to prevent you from creating your own certificates specficially for encrypting Powershell script secrets.

 ### Create a certificate ###